alphagov/paas-tech-docs/source/documentation/deploying_services/sqs.md

-- `fifo` (first-in-first-out) plans configure queues that provide [exactly-once processing](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/FIFO-queues.html#FIFO-queues-exactly-once-processing), which means that each message is delivered once and remains available until a consumer processes it and deletes
+- `fifo` (first-in-first-out) plans configure queues that provide [exactly-once processing](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/FIFO-queues.html#FIFO-queues-exactly-once-processing), which means that each message is delivered once and remains available until a consumer processes it and deletes it.

-AWS SQS queues can be configured to move messages that can not be successfully processed by your application on a secondary queue, known as a dead-letter queue, letting you isolate  problematic messages to determine why their processing doe not succeed.
+AWS SQS queues can be configured to move messages that can not be successfully processed by your application on a secondary queue, known as a dead-letter queue, letting you isolate problematic messages to determine why their processing did not succeed.

 #### Provision a standard AWS SQS queue